stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 a total maniac.
 In the twilight he hastened home, the screams of the mad woman and the nervous child ringing horribly in his ears.

-  Three days later Nahum lurched into Ammi&rsquo;s kitchen in the early morning, and in the absence of his host stammered out a desperate tale once more, while Mrs. Pierce listened in a clutching fright.
+  Three days later Nahum lurched into Ammi's kitchen in the early morning, and in the absence of his host stammered out a desperate tale once more, while Mrs. Pierce listened in a clutching fright.
 It was little Merwin this time.
 He was gone.
 He had gone out late at night with a lantern and pail for water, and had never come back.
-He&rsquo;d been going to pieces for days, and hardly knew what he was about.
+He'd been going to pieces for days, and hardly knew what he was about.
 Screamed at everything.
 There had been a frantic shriek from the yard then, but before the father could get to the door, the boy was gone.
 There was no glow from the lantern he had taken, and of the child himself no trace.
 At the time Nahum